martelosaurus/investments-lectures/README.md

 # investments-lectures
 Lectures for intermediate investment course.
+I borrow freely from Essential of Investments by Bodie, Kane, and Marcus